evolvere-tech/cisco-aci-cli/README.md

 	show ipg [<ipg_name>]

 Shows policies for all Interface Policy Groups (same as GUI, but showing all interface, port-channel and vpc policy groups together, sorted by a name.
-If Interface Policy Group specified, then detailed information will be shown for that IPG: policies and all interfaces this policy is mapped to.
+If Interface Policy Group specified (IPG names auto-completed by pressing 'TAB'), then detailed information will be shown for that IPG: policies and all interfaces this policy is mapped to.

 ## Config commands